dlange98/XamarinAppCenterDemo/MOBILE_DEV_OPS.md

 1. link to your repository.
 In this case we are linking to VSTS.
 2. Select a branch.
 3. Select Build frequency.
 Normally this is set to build on every push.
-This will provide a true CI process where code is built, tested and pushed on every checkin.
-One could configure multiple branches to allow for pushing builds to different groups at different times.
+This will provide a true _Continuous Delivery_ process where code is built, tested, and app deployed on every git push.
+One could configure multiple branches to allow for deploying builds to different groups at different times.
-4. Select Sign the build - This will allow distribution of the builds.
+4. Select Sign the build - This is needed to allow distribution of the builds.
 5. Select auto increment build number.
 This will allow identification of each build.
-Normally this build number is displayed in the app.
+Normally this build number is displayed somewhere in the app.
-6. Select distribute the builds - This will distribute the builds to the a chosen group of users.
+6. Select distribute the builds - This will distribute the builds to a chosen group of users.
 By default, the users that are tied to the current app are selected.

 The exact steps are documented here: [iOS build](https://docs.microsoft.com/en-us/appcenter/build/ios/), [Android Build](https://docs.microsoft.com/en-us/appcenter/build/android/).